A combined first and second order variational approach for image reconstruction: Introduction

-where $f$ is a function from $\mathbb{R}$ to $\mathbb{R}^{+}$ with at most linear growth, see \cite{vese2001study}.
+where $f$ is a function from $\mathbb{R}^{2}$ to $\mathbb{R}^{+}$ with at most linear growth, see \cite{vese2001study}.
 As stated in \eqref{1storder} the minimisation of $\mathcal J$ over $W^{1,1}(\Omega)$ is not well-posed in general.
 For this reason relaxation procedures are applied, which embed the optimisation for $\mathcal J$ into the optimisation for its lower semicontinuous envelope within the larger space of functions of bounded variation, see Section \ref{preliminaries}.
-The most famous example in image processing is $f(s)=|s|$, which for $T=Id$ results in the so-called ROF model \cite{rudin1992nonlinear}.
+The most famous example in image processing is $f(x)=|x|$, which for $T=Id$ results in the so-called ROF model \cite{rudin1992nonlinear}.
 In this case the relaxed formulation of \eqref{1storder} is the total variation denoising model, where $\|\nabla u\|_{L^1(\Omega)}$ is replaced by the total variation $|D u|(\Omega)$ and $\mathcal J$ is minimised over the space of functions of bounded variation.
-Other examples for $f$ are regularised versions of the total variation like $f(s)=\sqrt{s^2+\epsilon^2}$ for a positive $\epsilon\ll 1$ \cite{Acar94analysisof,FengProhl} and alike \cite{charbonnier:two,Green90bayesianreconstructions,ChambolleLions,Nikolova}.
-The consideration of such regularised versions of $|\nabla u|$ is sometimes necessary for the numerical solution of \eqref{1storder} e.g., by means of time-stepping \cite{vese2001study} or multigrid-methods \cite{vogel95,Henn2004,Vassilevski97acomparison}.
+Other examples for $f$ are regularised versions of the total variation like $f(x)=\sqrt{x^2+\epsilon^2}$ for a positive $\epsilon\ll 1$ \cite{Acar94analysisof,FengProhl}, the Huber-regulariser and alike \cite{charbonnier:two,Green90bayesianreconstructions,ChambolleLions,Nikolova}.
+The consideration of such regularised versions of $|\nabla u|$ is sometimes of advantage in applications where perfect edges are traded against a certain smoothness in homogeneous parts of the image, \cite{pcbc09}.
+Moreover such regularisations become necessary for the numerical solution of \eqref{1storder} by means of time-stepping \cite{vese2001study} or multigrid-methods \cite{vogel95,Henn2004,Vassilevski97acomparison} for instance.